SDLC - Spiral Model

-This also includes understanding the system requirements by continuous communication between the customer and the system analyst.
-At the end of the spiral the product is deployed in the identified market.
+This phase also includes understanding the system requirements by continuous communication between the customer and the system analyst.
+At the end of the spiral, the product is deployed in the identified market.

-Following is a diagrammatic representation of spiral model listing the activities in each phase:
+The following illustration is a representation of the Spiral Model, listing the activities in each phase.

 Spiral Model Application

-Spiral Model is very widely used in the software industry as it is in synch with the natural development process of any product i.e. learning with maturity and also involves minimum risk for the customer as well as the development firms.
-Following are the typical uses of Spiral model:
+The Spiral Model is widely used in the software industry as it is in sync with the natural development process of any product, i.e. learning with maturity which involves minimum risk for the customer as well as the development firms.

-When costs there is a budget constraint and risk evaluation is important.
+When there is a budget constraint and risk evaluation is important.

 For medium to high-risk projects.